How Austin Startups Are Speeding Up App Success with Rapid Prototyping

 • A full native MVP

-• A cross-platform MVP via React Native or Flutter
+• A cross-platform app using React Native or Flutter

-• A hybrid stack with web-based dashboards or admin panels
+• A hybrid solution with dashboards or admin panels

 Final Thoughts